attila-lendvai/maru/README.md

 > **NOTE:** This readme only covers this specific stage of Maru.
 The full README.md file can be found in the git branch of the latest stage.

+## Assorted smaller changes

+- -c command line arg to call a function (used by the makefile/bootstrap)

 ## New abstraction: *module*

 This stage introduces the concept of *modules*.
 They will be used by the next stage to hermetically isolate the *host* and the *slave* universes in the bootstrap process.
 Modules can be thought of as isolated Maru universes that can peek into each other using the following new primitives: